Ciao, and ... pleased to meet you!

 Still today, here in New Zealand, I keep on feeding my passion for live recording, being the official recorder for Bach Musica New Zealand (of which I have the honour to be a member of the Board of Directors), Auckland Chamber Orchestra, Aorangi Symphony Orchestra, Auckland Youth Orchestra, Jade String Quartet, Auckland Opera Studio, Hausmusik New Zealand and (partially, for now) Auckland Philharmonia Orchestra.
 I have also recorded several worldwide premieres of New Zealand contemporary composers of classical music (I love their music very much!).
 Anyway, if you would like to know more about this topic, please visit the very interesting and informative pages "live recording" and "live music vs. hi-fi".

-However, live recording of classical music has given me a quite unique experience in sound, which I profitably used in my professional life as an insider of the Italian hi-fi world, where, starting in January 1973, I worked in the distribution of many different hi-fi and hi-end brands, until the time I happily made New Zealand my new homeland.
+However, playing in a band when young and live recording of classical music have given me a quite unique experience in sound, which I profitably have used in my professional life, as an insider of the Italian hi-fi world, where, starting in January 1973, I worked in the distribution of many different hi-fi and hi-end brands, until the time I happily made New Zealand my new homeland.

 In 2000, almost for a joke, I started the Sachem project, and, after two years of research, experimentation, terrible and exciting moments, the final result turned out much more than a joke indeed!
 Ten years later, pushed (or better, tormented) by the Sachem's enthusiasts, who were not totally happy with the hi-end preamps available on the market, I seriously started to take into consideration the idea of an innovative preamp.
 These Audiophiles "just" wanted a unit able to entirely free the potential of the Sachem mono-blocks.
 So, I started the Sachem pure project and in 2013 the pure joined the family: it's been a success and another big source of pride.
 If you visit the "testimonials" page, you will be impressed by the unconditional approval of our very demanding Customers, who have bought Sachem electronics!